ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Implement a robust initialization process for the `messages` attribute.
    - Add detailed logging for object creation, attribute initialization, and method calls.
    - Implement comprehensive error handling and informative error messages.
+   - Ensure consistent initialization of the `messages` attribute across all methods and contexts.

 2. Update Fixture:
    - Add logging to track the entire lifecycle of the fixture, including MockClaudeClient instantiation.